vectara/vectara-docs/www/docs/api-reference/select-ideal-indexing-api.md

   If you have structured documents that you want Vectara to index and chunk for you, use the standard indexing API.
-The document typically includes unique identifiers like title, description, and medtadata.
+The document typically includes unique identifiers like title, description, and metadata.
 The document is also structured into sections that each can have a unique ID, title, text, metadata, and so on.